iamdurga/iamdurga.github.io/_posts/2021-9-25-r-basic-part1.md

 ## Comments
 Comments are used to provide important information about the code.
 They are not executed by the program but are written by the programmer to enhance the explanation of the code.

 ```R
 # This is a comment in R
 ```

 ## Exploring vectors and factors

-A data structure, as the name suggests, represents a way to organize data to facilitate different operations and perform faster calculations.
+A data structure, as the name suggests, represents a way to organize data to facilitate different operations and perform calculations more quickly.

-* `Vectors`:
+- `Vectors`:
-Collection of data of same structure.
+  Collection of data of the same structure.

-* `Factors`:
+- `Factors`:
-Which are used to store categorical data.
+  Used to store categorical data.

-* `Array`:
+- `Array`:
-Is a matrix which are generalization of vectors.
+  A matrix that is a generalization of vectors.

-* `List\DataFrame`:
+- `List\DataFrame`:
   Elements of different lists are data frames.
 Lists are more complex data structures because they allow us to store other lists as well.
 We can think of a data frame as a spreadsheet where data is organized into columns and rows, with each column having a specific data type.
 Within a data frame, we can have various data types, but within one column, we have only one data type.
 Another criterion for categorizing our data is by dimension:

   - Vectors and lists are one-dimensional objects.
   - Matrices and data frames are two-dimensional data structures.
   - Arrays are objects that have more than two dimensions.

-> Vector have two properties they are one dimensional and containing element of same type.
+> Vectors have two properties: they are one-dimensional and contain elements of the same type.

 ### Assigning a column vector

 Lets assign a column vector,
 ```R
 assign('b',c(1,2,3,4))